ladybug-tools/spider/sandbox/build-well/README.md

 * 2017-09-21 ~ Match building shapes to Ben's spec
 * 2017-09-21 ~ See if perimeter depth diagonals actually add any pertinent information
 * 2017-09-21 ~ Figure out overhangs
+* 2017-09-21 ~ All parameters need double checking to fix broken ones

 ## Change Log